 Accessibility: wheelchair accessible, wheelchair spaces available, guide dogs allowed, hearing assistance, accessible restrooms, accessible elevator, access hosts

-The cost of the tickets starts from £ and will vary depending on the type of seats you choose.
+The cost of the tickets starts from £58.44 and will vary depending on the type of seats you choose.

-The show is playing at in London.
+The show is playing at the Wyndham's Theatre in London.

-The running time is with intermission(s).
+The running time is 2 hours.